LOADING ...

 So take a look can we

-And we say we're a country
+And we say a Christian country

-But we've contact with our history
+But we've lost contact our history

 We're suffering from post traumatic stress

-Look at all our young on drugs
+Look at all our people on drugs

-We used to God as a mother
+We to worship God as a mother

-We've even made killers of
+even made killers of ourselves

 The child-like trusting people in the Universe